 - systemic drugs, such as methotrexate and cyclosporine

-- biologic medications, which are immune system drugs given through an injection or intravenously
+- biologic medications, which are immune system drugs a person receives through an injection or intravenously

 - new treatments, such as apremilast, that target specific parts of immune cells

 Phototherapy is a light therapy that involves exposing skin to UVB light.
 In the first instance, a person will need to go to a clinic or doctor’s surgery for the treatment, but many people choose to continue the therapy at home.
-It is essential to use the correct equipment, which will require a prescription and to get regular medical checkups.
+A person must use the correct equipment, which will require a prescription, and have regular medical checkups.

-Some people find their psoriasis improves after spending time in the sun and many doctors recommend that people expose their skin to the sun.
+Some people find their psoriasis improves after spending time in the sun, and many doctors recommend people expose their skin to the sun.
 Do this for a short time at first and increase exposure time slowly.
-Never use sunbeds or tanning lamps, as these can increase the risk of developing melanoma by 59 percent.
+Never use sunbeds or tanning lamps, as these can increase the risk of developing melanoma by 59%.

 Identifying and avoiding psoriasis triggers can prevent the immune system from overreacting and causing a psoriasis flare-up.
-When psoriasis appears, minimizing exposure to triggers can stop it from spreading.
+When psoriasis appears, minimizing exposure to triggers such as smoking may stop it from spreading.

 Complementary and alternative remedies

 Some people use complementary and alternative remedies, such as acupuncture, to prevent psoriasis from spreading.
-Other strategies, such as meditation and therapy, may help some people cope with the emotional effects and social stigma of having psoriasis.
+Other strategies, such as meditation and therapy, might help some people cope with any emotional effects or social stigma that may accompany psoriasis.

-A person with psoriasis might find that their psoriasis gets worse with stress, after sunburn, or when they eat certain foods.
-Avoiding these triggers can lengthen the time between flare-ups, and may prevent an early flare-up from spreading.
+A person with psoriasis might find that their psoriasis worsens with stress, after sunburn, or when they eat certain foods.
+Avoiding these triggers can lengthen the time between flare-ups and may prevent an early flare-up from spreading.

-There is no cure for psoriasis.
-Most people can control their symptoms with medication and lifestyle changes, though psoriasis flare-ups may continue.
-Following the treatment plan recommended by a doctor can increase the time between flare-ups and prevent the disease from spreading.
+Following the treatment plan recommended by a doctor can increase the time between flare-ups and prevent the condition from spreading.

 Some people with psoriasis may feel stigmatized and embarrassed, particularly when people they know mistakenly believe that psoriasis is contagious.
 Psoriasis will not spread to another person, and touching a psoriasis plaque will not cause it to spread elsewhere.

-Psoriasis is, however, a disease that tends to spread on a person’s body.
-People who think they might have psoriasis should talk to a doctor about controlling symptoms.
-Keeping a journal of lifestyle factors and triggers may also help since it can make it easier to identify what makes psoriasis better or worse.
+Keeping a journal of lifestyle factors and triggers may also help by making it easier to identify what makes a person’s psoriasis better or worse.